 - What is the best way to store my medication?
-According to the Centers for Disease Control and Prevention, more than 60,000 young children go to the emergency room each year from accessing medicine that was not prescribed to them.
+According to the Centers for Disease Control and Prevention (CDC), approximately 35,000 young children end up in emergency rooms each year because they got into medicines while an adult wasn't looking.
 It’s best to find a place in your home that is too high for your child to reach.
 Be sure to put prescriptions and vitamins away after each use.
 Most medications should be stored in a cool, dry place, away from direct sunlight and humidity (not in your humid bathroom or in a kitchen cabinet above the stove or sink).
 The best place is in a cool cabinet in your kitchen or in a nightstand drawer in your bedroom.

 - Is there a generic version available?
 This is an important question to ask when you’re dropping off a new prescription because purchasing generic versions is estimated to save you at least two-thirds of your drug costs.
 Most insurance companies require pharmacists to fill their prescriptions with generic versions if possible, but not every prescription has an alternative.
 In addition, if your doctor has written, “DAW” on your note, it is code for “dispense as written,” which means your pharmacist must give you the exact prescription the doctor wrote down.
 If that’s the case but there is a generic option, feel free to call your doctor and make sure there’s a reason for the “DAW” note.